Table of contents

 Even that the color theme is not official yet; for those who want to know how to set up the dark color theme in SSMS 17 can be found on the Setting up the dark theme in SQL Server management studio page.

 Furthermore, all icons that appear in commands, dialogs, templates, etc. in ApexSQL Refactor are inherited from the Visual Studio Image Library.
 Some of the icons from the library are redesigned to be more intuitive, simple and are easily recognized symbols.

-ApexSQL Refactor supports high DPI and 4K resolution which means when the ApexSQL Refactor is run, windows (e.g. Options window) in which you set all formatting options and formatting will not be blurry on your 4K monitor:
+ApexSQL Refactor supports high DPI and 4K resolution which means when the ApexSQL Refactor is run, windows (e.g. Options window) in which you set all SQL formatter options and the screen will not be blurry on your 4K monitor:

 Note: VS handles 4K and high-DPI very well, but SSMS does not work so well on 4K monitors.
 For the 4K and high-DPI problem in SSMS 2016 and higher there is a solution which can be seen on the How to enable High-DPI in SSMS (SQL Server Management Studio) – Tips, tricks and issues page.

-Finally, one variable that makes a good formatting tool even better is cost.
-Tools licensed at $300 or more, per user, can result in bills of 10’s of thousands of dollars, for large teams.
+Finally, one variable that makes a good SQL formatter even better is cost.
+Tools licensed at $300 or more, per user, can result in bills of thousands of dollars, for large teams.

-ApexSQL Refactor is 100% free for both personal and corporate use.
+ApexSQL Refactor is 100% free SQL formatter tool for both personal and corporate use.

-- SQL Formatting standards – Capitalization, Indentation, Comments, Parenthesis
+- SQL formatter standards – Capitalization, Indentation, Comments, Parenthesis

-- SQL Formatting standards – joins, lists, structure, operations
+- SQL formatter standards – joins, lists, structure, operations

-- SQL query basics – How to improve readability by formatting capitalization and object naming
+- SQL formatter basics – How to improve readability with capitalization and object naming

-- How to format SQL like a pro – formatting to implicit Microsoft standards and guidance
+- SQL formatter basics – formatting to Microsoft standards and guidance

 July 4, 2018